-The iCons Teaching Fellowship brings new talented and motivated instructors into the Integrated Concentration in Science (iCons) Program.
+The iCons Teaching Fellowship brings new talented and motivated instructors into the Integrated Concentration in STEM (iCons) Program.

 Benefits to You Becoming an iCons Teaching Fellow: